 On the other hand, if we have inadequate boundaries our power is leaking all the time.
 We fall prey to all kinds of dysfunctional relationships, our integrity is broken, we fail to take care of ourselves and our lives don’t work very well.

 I’ve been talking with people about boundaries lately (in the real world) and reading about them online.
-Here’s the best article I’ve found, along with a really helpful table to aid in discerning what healthy boundaries look and feel like.
 If you know of helpful resources around this subject, please share!

 All content on this site ©2016

 except where otherwise noted